Meditation transformed my life. It wasn’t one big revelation, but a steady unfolding that changed how I see and live each moment.

 I was left asking one question that echoed through everything: Who am I?

+In that space of loss and uncertainty, I searched for meditation practices.
 One day, I found my way to my first Osho Dynamic Meditation in a meditation center in the West Village and something shifted.

 The experience stayed with me, becoming the doorway into a much deeper journey.

-Over the years, I traveled to India, spent time in the Osho Ashram, explored countless meditation techniques, and eventually met my spiritual teacher.
+Over the years, I traveled to India, spent time in the Osho Ashram, explored countless meditation techniques, and eventually met my spiritual teacher Dolano.
+Each experience became another thread in the tapestry of coming home to myself.

 Meditation has become my anchor: the steady ground beneath all change.